taiamiti/taiamiti.github.io/_portfolio/electric_schema_det.md

 categories: [Computer Vision, Deep Learning, 2D detection]
 client: Confidential
 ---
-Digitizing Single Line Diagrams (SLD) is a long and expensive process due to the large diversity of symbols with many occurences.
+Digitizing Single Line Diagrams (SLD) is a long and expensive process due to the large diversity of symbols and the high number of occurences.
-Recent advances in object detection and fine-grained image classification offer good solutions to detect and recognize electrical symbols from schemas.
+Recent advances in object detection and fine-grained image classification offer good solutions to detect and recognize electrical symbols from schemas automatically.
 A proprietary database was constructed to train and evaluate state of the art solutions for spotting and then recognizing each symbol.